karalus/esb0/README.md

 ### Working with the sources ###

-The GIT repository contains Eclipse project files for working with Eclipse from version 3.7.2 till recent.

-Any other IDE will also do since there is nothing special about it:
+Modern IDEs typically recognize maven projects and create a project based on the pom.xml:
 1) Either you use a maven project import wizard
-2) Or create something like a "Dynamic Web Project"
+2) Or create something like a "Dynamic Web Project" as the result should be a WAR

 ### On which projects/technology does ESB Zero depend on? ###
 There are only very few dependencies: